 6. Men Men

-The "mèn mén," a fragrant dish made from local maize, is one of the most well-known and traditional H'mong dishes.
-H'mong people must adhere to a finicky recipe with numerous steps in order to make "mèn mén."
-Corn will be cut off the cob after it has been harvested and will then be ground and screened to remove large kernels and shells.
+To make Men Men, harvested corn is cut from the cob and will then be ground and screened to remove large kernels and shells.
 This process used to take a lot of time because the majority of H'mong families used stone grinders to grind corn by hand.
 Cornmeal is beaten with a little water by H'mong women before being cooked in a pan.
-"Mèn mén", after being cooked, has a very distinctive sweet flavor and is frequently served with soups like bone broth and pumpkin soup.
+"Mèn mén", after being cooked, has a distinctive natural sweetness.
+It is often served with hearty soups such as bone broth or pumpkin soup, creating a warm and nourishing meal that perfectly suits Sapa’s cool climate.
+If you are wondering what to eat in Sapa beyond the usual tourist dishes, Men Men is an excellent choice to experience true ethnic flavors.

-If you ever have the chance to visit Sapa, you must try the Black Chicken, which is widely regarded as one of Sapa's best dishes.
+If you ever have the chance to visit Sapa, you must try the Black Chicken, widely regarded as one of the best Sapa food dishes.
 As the name implies, black chickens have black fur and skin.
 The chicken itself is quite small, weighing about 1.2 kilograms, but the locals let the chickens forage for natural food in the area, so their meat is fragrant and delectable.

-Similar to Cap Nach pork, this Sapa Black food can be prepared in a variety of ways by frying, boiling, and steaming.
+Similar to Cap Nach pork, Sapa Black Chicken can be prepared in various ways, by frying, boiling, and steaming.
 But I strongly advise trying honey-marinated grilled black chicken.
 The chicken will be grilled directly over charcoal after soaking in honey.
 You will have an unforgettable experience thanks to the combination of the sweetness of the meat and the honey.

 Sapa chestnut cake can be used within 5-7 days in normal condition

+What makes Sapa Chestnut Cake special is the balance of textures - crunchy on the outside, soft and fragrant on the inside, with a pleasant nutty sweetness.
 The cake is made by hand, going through several steps like mixing the batter, shaping the cake, making the filling, etc. The cake is fried until golden brown and has a delectable sweet and nutty flavor.
-The cake can be stored for two to three days after processing.
+The cake can be stored for 2 to 3 days after processing.
 Asking the seller to vacuum it will make it last longer if you decide to take it home.
 You can store it for seven to twenty days in the refrigerator or freezer at home.
 Take it out to thaw before serving, and then preheat the oven or air fryer for 3-5 minutes.

 What are the best fruits to eat in Sapa, aside from that?
 The ethnic people of Ta Van Valley frequently use a priceless variety of plums with soft, sweet red flesh that has a cooling and detoxifying effect to treat endocrine disorders, hydrocephalus, and other conditions.
 People used to buy this plum in June and soak it for about 6 months in an opaque jar (away from light) to make Ta Van plum wine, which is regarded as a specialty of this town.